Enzo-Unified/businesscentral/README.md

 ## Pre-Requisites
 In order to run the sample code provided in this document, you will need to have an Enzo Server running on a Virtual Machine (Windows Server or Windows 10 or higher).
 You can quickly obtain a test Enzo Server Virtual Machine in AWS or Azure by using the __Enzo Server 3.1 Marketplace__ offer.
 For more information, please visit the [Enzo Download](https://www.enzounified.com/home/download) page on the [Enzo Unified](https://www.enzounified.com/) website.

-## BusinessCentral Configuration
+## BusinessCentral Adapter Configuration
-Configuring Enzo to access BusinessCentral 365 requires the creation of an Azure Active Directory (AAD) Enterprise Application along with other important configuration steps in BusinessCentral administrative screens.
-In addition, Enzo needs to be configured to access BusinessCentral by creating a configuration setting.
+Configuring Enzo to access Business Central 365 requires the creation of an Azure Active Directory (AAD) Enterprise Application along with other important configuration steps in Business Central administrative screens.
+In addition, Enzo needs to be configured to access Business Central by creating a configuration setting.

 The necessary configuration steps are documented in the [BusinessCentralConfiguration.pdf](https://www.enzounified.com/downloads/BusinessCentralConfiguration.pdf) document on the [Enzo Unified](https://www.enzounified.com) website.

 ## Enzo Server Configuration
 The document provided in the Configuration section provides the SQL command necessary to store the security settings in Enzo.

-Enzo uses the following commands to create and update configuration settings respectivelly:
+Enzo uses the following commands to create and update configuration settings respectively:

 __\_configCreate__ and __\_configUpdate__